Blackberry Apple Pie

 - 3/4 cup sugar

 - 2 tablespoons butter

-- Roll out remaining pastry; make a lattice crust.
+- Roll out remaining dough; make a lattice crust.
 Trim, seal and flute edges.
 Beat egg with water; brush over lattice top and pie edges.

 - Bake at 375° for 50 minutes or until filling is bubbly and apples are tender.
 Cool on a wire rack.
 Serve warm or at room temperature.